Road Trip From Phoenix to Sedona: 5 Stops To Make Along the Way

 Rachel Off Duty: Road Tripping From Phoenix to Sedona: 5 Stops To Make Along the Way

 Driving around Arizona has to be one of the best visual feasts there is.
 And, you don’t even have to go very far to see some pretty incredible things!
 Take Phoenix, for example.
-In the short 2-hour drive from Phoenix to Sedona, you are rewarded with a view that quickly shifts from cityscapes, to saguaro-lined hills, to miles and miles of desert brush, and finally, seemingly out of nowhere, to a cascade of red rocks, each one bigger than the next and emerging from the landscape like crawling giants.
+In the short 2-hour road trip from Phoenix to Sedona, you are rewarded with a view that quickly shifts from cityscapes, to saguaro-lined hills, to miles and miles of desert brush, and finally, seemingly out of nowhere, to a cascade of red rocks, each one bigger than the next and emerging from the landscape like crawling giants.

 It’s been said that this drive is even more visually stunning than Route 66 (I’ll let you decide).